williamzhangty/williamzhangty/README.md

 I currently study at the Mannitoba Institute of Trades and Technology, majoring in Software Developer.

-I am looking for a job of data scientst in Winnepg.
+I am looking for a job of data scientist in Winnepg.

 I am expertised in following skills: